THB-account/Julia4ML_GA/docs/src/termination.md

 With this argument the lower bound for the objective function value is set.
 If the fittest populant reaches an objective value lower or equal than the bound the algorithm finishes.
-Note that only setting this criterium may result in infinite loops.
+Note that only setting this criterion may result in infinite loops.

 ## Terminator